sourjyar7/Portfolio-Tracker/API_Design.md

       This design therefore guarantees the following :-

             - Highly modular code
-            - Layers are loosely coupled and thus can be tested or changed independently.
+            - Layers are loosely coupled and thus can be unit tested or changed independently.
             - All functional modules in a particular layer are pure and only have a single responsibilty which again provides better testability.
             - So if ever we wanted to change the technology stack (like the database used), we wont have to redesign the api

-   Technology Stack used : I have used node.js as the web framework and mongodb atlas as my database.
-I have also used the mongoose ORM to handle
+   ### Technology Stack used

-                           and interact with mongoDB .
+    I have used node.js as the web framework and mongodb atlas as my database.
+I have also used the mongoose ORM to handle and interact with mongoDB .
 Additionally I have used Redis Cloud as an in memory caching database for my server to improve response times.